syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Filtering.md

 There is an option to show or hide the additional filter options in the Menu by setting `show-predicate` as `true` or `false` in `e-filter-settings` respectively.

+We have the support for filtering the specified range of values by using the `between` operator for the column type number and date.

 The following code example describes the above behavior.

 {% tabs %}